trx14/TrojanNet/README.md

 You need to download validation set for ImageNet, and set the image file path.
 In our experiment, the performance on validation set drops 0.1% after injecting TrojanNet.

 ## Example: Dectection Evaluation
 We use a state-of-the-art backdoor detection algorithm Neural Cleanse [paper-link](https://people.cs.uchicago.edu/~ravenben/publications/pdf/backdoor-sp19.pdf) to detect our TrojanNet.
 We compare our method with BadNet, Trojan Attack.
 All result are obtained from GTSRB dataset.
 We have prepared the infected model.
-For BadNet we inject backdoor in label 28.
-For Trojan Attack we inject backdoor in label 0.
+For BadNet we directly use a infected model from author's github.
+For Trojan Attack, we inject backdoor in label 0.
 You can use following command to reproduce the result in our paper.

 ### Detection for BadNet
 ```